CorrelAid/h4sg25_cdl_challenge/README.md

 # CDL @ Hack4SocialGood 2025: Extracting Funding Amounts from State Funding Programs

 - Development of a method to automatically extract funding amounts from funding programs.
-- The problem can be framed as a Named Entity Recognition (NER) task.
+- The problem can be framed as a Named Entity Recognition (NER) or information extraction task.
 - The data basis consists of funding programs that are part of the German federal government's "Förderdatenbank" (funding database).
-These have been scraped and published here.
+These have been scraped and published [here](https://github.com/CorrelAid/cdl_funding_crawler).
 - The background is an attempt to quantify how much the German government spends on promoting democracy.
-As a first step, a classifier has already been developed to identify- democracy promotion programs.
+As a first step, a classifier has already been developed to identify- democracy funding programs.
 The next step is the extraction of funding amounts.

 ## Data

-- The data originates from the website: www.foerderdatenbank.de
+- The data originates from the website: [www.foerderdatenbank.de](www.foerderdatenbank.de)
-- A description of the scraped dataset, as well as the link to the data, can be found here.
+- A description of the scraped dataset, as well as the link to the data, can be found [here](https://github.com/CorrelAid/cdl_funding_crawler).
-- An example of how the data can be read using Python is available here.
+- An example of how the data can be read using Python is available [here](https://github.com/CorrelAid/cdl_funding_crawler/blob/main/index.ipynb)

 ## Possible Approaches